FARESM213/ece-Devops-Messaoudi/README.md

 ## Yaml Deployment files

+For this part, we have decided to change our deployment.yaml and services.yaml to have a better distinction between the 2 differents pods redis and node.js.
 With Istio, we are going to try to route requests between 2 different version of our app.
-So, in the [istio](https://github.com/chemsss/devops-project/tree/main/istio) folder, we have changed the deployment.yaml file and copy pasted the userapi et redis deployments, so now we have 4 deployments.
-However, the first userapi et redis deployments are linked to the version "v1" and the 2 others to version "v2".
+So, in the istio folder, we have changed the deployment.yaml file andd doubled the nodeappi et redis deployments, so now we have 4 deployments.Two of them linked to the version "v1" and the others to second one "v2".

-* Run the following command in the [/istio](https://github.com/chemsss/devops-project/tree/main/istio) directory for each file in the folder:
+* Run the following command in the /istio directory for each file in the folder:
 ```bash
 kubectl apply -f <file_name.yaml>
 ```

 ## Routing

 * Default routing

 By applying virtual services, we can set the default version the microservices that we want.
-In the [virtual-service-v1-v2.yaml](https://github.com/chemsss/devops-project/tree/main/istio/virtual-service-v1-v2.yaml) file, we have set the version v1 for redis and for userapi as the default version:
+In the [Service-virtual.yaml](istio/Service-virtual.yaml) file, we have set the version v1 for redis and for userapi as the default version:

 ```yaml
 apiVersion: networking.istio.io/v1alpha3